italia/spid-cie-oidc-django/docs/JWT_SIGNATURE_ENCRYPTION_API.md

 ````
 ./manage.py shell
 ````
-Define a jwt, for example:
+Define a jwk, for example:
 ````
 jwk=
 {